o3de/o3de.org/content/docs/welcome-guide/setup/setup-from-github/building-windows.md

     ```

     The `-m` is a recommended build tool optimization.
 It tells the Microsoft compiler (MSVC) to use multiple threads during compilation to speed up build times.
+    The `--config` sets the build configuration type: `profile`, `debug`, or `release`.
+For setting up O3DE, `profile` is recommended.
+Read more on [O3DE's build configurations](/docs/user-guide/build/configure-and-build.md#generated-build-configurations).

     The engine takes a while to build.
 If you've used all the example commands in these steps, when the build is complete, you can find the engine tools and other binaries in `C:\o3de\build\windows_vs2019\bin\profile`.